adambarbato/auto-pandoc/DEVELOPMENT.md

-# Development Guide for pandoc-ts
+# Development Guide for auto-pandoc

-This document provides information for developers who want to contribute to or understand the pandoc-ts project.
+This document provides information for developers who want to contribute to or understand the auto-pandoc project.

 ## Project Structure

 ```
-pandoc-ts/
+auto-pandoc/
 ├── src/                    # TypeScript source code
 │   ├── index.ts           # Main entry point and exports
 │   ├── pandoc.ts          # Core Pandoc wrapper class